TaurBjorn/animated-physics-game/README.md

 This small project is my first introduction to  game development.

+Press D when game starts, collision detection circles will disappear.

 Game synopsis:

 When you start the game you can move the player by clicking in the designated area which is created with HTML Canvas.